devsim/devsim_tests_win64/README.md

 Results are sensitive to the CPU and system libraries that may be installed on your machine.

-All tests pass on Windows 10 running in vmware on a Macbook Pro 2014.
+All tests pass on a Windows 11 Desktop with an Intel I9 processor

 Requirements:
 Python 3 environment installed and actived